FrederikTobner/JANUS/Documentation/Implementation/BMUnit-Testing.md

 We don't use a separate top-level `tests/` directory.
 That's a userspace convention that doesn't fit kernel development.

 ## BMUnit API

-> "If you need more than 3 levels of indentation, you're screwed anyway, and should fix your program."
-> — *Linus Torvalds*

 ### Basic Test Structure